genebean/indiansprings-hugo/content/newsletter/2020-10-16-newsletter.md

 **Communications/Gene Liverman** - (did you publish draft document ?)
 Please insert whatever else you want to share with the members.

 **Membership/Andy Camp** - Recruited 108 youth in the first round of events.
 Follow up events are planned; hopefully we’ll reach our goal of 500 new Cubs.

+Also, a new [membership resources](/membership-resources) page has been published on our website at thanks to Sarah Bush.

 **Finance/John Sammon** - The 4 fundraising positions has been filled.
 The Golden Eagle Luncheon on December 11 will be a virtual event.